jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Ring, very rare (requires attunement outdoors at night)

-While wearing this ring in dim light or darkness, you can cast [[dancing lights]] and [[light]] from the ring at will.
+While wearing this ring in dim light or darkness, you can cast [[Dancing Lights]] and [[Light]] from the ring at will.
 Casting either spell from the ring requires an action.

 The ring has 6 charges for the following other properties.
 The ring regains 1d6 expended charges daily at dawn.

 Faerie Fire.
-You can expend 1 charge as an action to cast [[faerie fire]] from the ring.
+You can expend 1 charge as an action to cast [[Faerie Fire]] from the ring.

 Ball Lightning.
 You can expend 2 charges as an action to create one to four 3-foot-diameter spheres of lightning.
 The more spheres you create, the less powerful each sphere is individually.